KHard2Bme/Python-Project-Template/Movie_README.md

 6. What impact, if any, does runtime and movie rating have on Net Profit, Profit Margin and IMDb rating?
 7. Sticking to our analysis of Net Profit and Profit Margin, what should our Company determine to be the baseline for sustainable success?
 8. Based on the success of current competitors, which should we look to for best practices?

+# Summary of Findings
+---
+1.

+# Results from Findings
+---

+# Recommendations
+---

 ## Question 1: What are the most profitable movies and how much should you spend?